 Arrive in style with this eight-day coastal cruise from Dubrovnik to Split, and visit local vineyards, historic Mostar and the waterfalls of Krka National Park.

-Across two floors of an attractive, bright interior, Split’s Gallery of Fine Arts covers six centuries from around the region.
+Across two floors of an attractive, bright interior, Split’s Gallery of Fine Arts covers six centuries of art from around the region.
 At any one time, some 400 works are on display from a permanent collection of more than 5,000.
 Venetian Masters dominate on the upper floor, along with a stand-out engraving by Dürer.
-Downstairs, the most notable pieces are by painter Vlaho Bukovac created in Split in the 1880s, a bronze statue of Leo Tolstoy by Ivan Meštrović and an Egon Schiele watercolour.
-Note also the striking Abstract Expressionism by Edo Murtić, who had his own exhibition here in 1966.
+Downstairs, the most notable pieces are by painter Vlaho Bukovac, created in Split in the 1880s, a bronze statue of Leo Tolstoy by Ivan Mestrović and an Egon Schiele watercolour.
+Note also the striking abstract expressionism by Edo Murtić, who had his own exhibition here in 1966.

 Referred to in English as simply Kastelet or Little Castle, this is a worthwhile addition to any visit to the main Mestrović Gallery nearby.
 One ticket covers both attractions.
 Purchased by the sculptor Ivan Mestrović in 1939 as a ruined 16th-century residence, Kastelet houses his great work The Life of Christ.
 The series of 28 reliefs in wood is guarded over by a sculpture of the Crucifixion.
 Exiled to America, Mestrović was able to return and carry on his work here 20 years later, but it proved to be his last visit to Croatia.